zzzprojects/learn-orm/tutorials/ef-extras/getting-started.md

 # Getting Started

-**EntityFrameworkExtras.EFCore** is a NuGet library that provides some useful additions to Entity Framework such as executing Stored Procedures with User-Defined Table Types and Output Parameters.
+**EntityFrameworkExtras.EFCore** is a NuGet library that provides some useful additions to Entity Framework, such as executing Stored Procedures with User-Defined Table Types and Output Parameters.

  - Many times you need to pass a group of records in stored procedure using user-defined table type.
  - But Entity framework does not support user-defined type by default.